cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **3.3.10**
 - Recompile the code so that it properly registers dependencies.
 - There's no change from 3.3.9 really.
 Just a hope that it fixes an issue for somebody with a dependency error.

-**3.3.9**
-- Improve Option Seed Behavior by not letting generated attacks hit the owner, the weapon or the Options themselves.
-- Add an API for easily filtering the owners from the hit registration of the attacks.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*